VorpalBlade/chezmoi_modify_manager/docs/src/migration/migration_2.md

 In addition, the following differences are good to know about:
 * The separate shell script to help with adding files is gone, the functionality is now built into the main program (see `--help` output).
-* For binary installs from GitHub, you can now use a built in self updater (`--upgrade`).
+* For binary installs from GitHub, you can now use a built-in self updater (`--upgrade`).
 * The regex syntax is different.
 Previously Python re module was used, now the [regex crate](https://docs.rs/regex/latest/regex/) for Rust is used.
 For most